INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

         - name: pos
           valuePath: 2

+If one of your columns contains multiple values, for example multiple alternative lemmatizations, set the `multipleValues` option for that annotation to true and specify a regular expression to use for splitting a column value into multiple values in the `fileTypeOptions`.
+The default is a semicolon (;).
+See also <a href='#multiple-values'>here</a>.

+    fileType: tabular
+    fileTypeOptions:
+      type: tsv
+      multipleValuesSeparator: "/"

-If you want to index metadata from another file along with each document, you have to use valueField in the linkValues section (see below).
-In this case, in addition to 'fromInputFile' you can also use any document element attributes, because those are added as metadata fields automatically.
-So if the document element has an 'id' attribute, you could use that as a linkValue to locate the metadata file.
+If you want to index metadata from another file along with each document, you have to use `valueField` in the `linkValues` section (see <a href='#metadata-external'>below</a>).
+In the SketchWPL case, in addition to `fromInputFile` you can also use any document element attributes, because those are added as metadata fields automatically.
+So if the document element has an `id` attribute, you could use that as a `linkValue` to locate the metadata file.

 <a id="plaintext"></a>